 Work behind-the-scenes to improve the 20x and Rev5 assessment processes

-For the duration of a government shutdown or unless otherwise shifted, FedRAMP will NOT:
+For the duration of a shutdown or unless otherwise shifted, FedRAMP will NOT:

-Perform final review or authorization of any security packages without mission-essential impact to agency operations demonstrated by the authorizing agency; most security package reviews will halt.
+Perform final review or authorization of any security packages without mission-essential impact to agency operations demonstrated by the authorizing agency; most security package reviews will slow down.

 Make improvements to the website or the FedRAMP Marketplace.

-Begin or transition phases for any Rev5 Balance Improvement Release.
+Begin or transition phases for any Rev5 Balance Improvement Release or 20x.

-The Government Shutdown’s Impact on 20x and the FedRAMP Roadmap
+The Shutdown’s Impact on 20x and the FedRAMP Roadmap